BTAA Library Community Engagement Network Teams Migration: FAQs

 4. The BTAA Knowledge Base will also be available as a tab.
 This is a communication tool for sharing documentation and files related to our collective work.
 You can learn more about the resource by visiting support.btaa.org

-To see the member list, click on the three dots to the right of the Team Name.
+To see the member list, click on the three dots to the right of the Team name.
 From the dropdown, select Manage team

 How do I view only the channels of groups I’m part of and hide others?